uclibs/scholar_use_cases/submission/submission_use_cases.md

 `Done looks like:` instructions that tell me how to copy/paste and retain formatting

-##Submission 29 - Input Form \# Early Adopter
-`As a:` repository submitter

-`I want:` to copy/paste my abstract from another source into the input form and have the original formatting transfer

-`So that:` my abstract has consistent formatting across platforms

-`Done looks like:` instructions that tell me how to copy/paste and retain formatting

 ##Submission 30 - Input Form \# Early Adopter
 `As a:` repository submitter